-The Louisiana State University Laboratory School was established by the College of Education, now known as the College of Human Sciences and Education, of Louisiana State University and has operated under its auspices for nearly 100 years.
+The Louisiana State University Laboratory School is one of the six schools operated under the auspices of the Louisiana State University College of Human Sciences and Education.
 This coeducational school exists as an independent system to provide training opportunities for pre- and in-service teachers and to serve as a demonstration and educational research center.
 Since the school is part of the LSU system, students are required to pay tuition.
 The school is located on the main campus of Louisiana State University in Baton Rouge, a center for the petrochemical industry and a major deep-water port.
 Baton Rouge is the capital of Louisiana with a population of over 600,000.

 University Laboratory School prides itself on the